-Jack studied music at The Florida State University, with a heavy emphasis in both choral and instrumental music education, as well as in voice, in which field he acquired a Bachelor of Arts Degree.
+Jack studied music at The Florida State University, with a heavy emphasis in both choral (Major professors were Andre Thomas, Judy Bowers, Clayton Krebhiel, and Colleen Kirk.) and instrumental music education, as well as in voice (Janice Harsanyi), in which field he acquired a Bachelor of Arts Degree.
 His earlier musical experience included directing two Barbershop choruses and extensive work in church music, directing ensembles from 2 to 80 in size.
 And more recently, he was the Executive Director (2018-2022) of the We, Montana!
 Homeschool Program, where he taught music and several other subjects.
+(Freedom Choir grew out of a homeschool choir that began during this time, consisting of homeschool students and parents.)
 He plays several instruments and has done a fair amount of arranging and composing as well—particularly for vocal ensembles.
-He developed his own curriculum for teaching singing in a class setting of 10-12 students, which not only costs less than traditional voice lessons, but also offers each student valuable opportunities to learn from seeing his or her fellow students as they are being coached.
+He developed his own curriculum for teaching singing in a small class settings, which not only costs less than traditional voice lessons, but also offers each student valuable opportunities to learn from seeing his or her fellow students as they are being coached.
 (See his arts bio here.)

 One of the persistent theme’s in Jack’s life has been, “Life is short; why not do something extraordinary while we are here?”
-And this is the spirit he brings to the Sing, Montana! project, where an underlying goal is to create many win/win opportunities to facilitate the quality of life for those involved.
+And this is the spirit he brings to Sing Montana!, where an underlying goal is to create many win/win opportunities to facilitate the quality of life for those involved.

 Jack Pelham can be reached through our contact page.